-Could this be a good idea for you to buy in next “Christmas Holidays “ as a gift for your loved one ?
+Could this be a good idea for you to buy in the next “Christmas Holidays “ as a gift for your loved one?

-Here is the link on article from Dan Ariely :
+Here is the link on an article from Dan Ariely :

-Using your kid’s “Ang Pou “ money to buy share as investment for education fund.
+Using your kid’s “Ang Pou “ money to buy a share as an investment for the education fund.

-Giving stocks as gift might be still a fancy ideas at this point of time , but how about using your kid’s “Ang Pou” to buy share for them for their future usage ,like education fund .
+Giving stocks as a gift might be still a fancy idea at this point of time, but how about using your kid’s “Ang Pou” to buy a share for them for their future usage, like education fund.

-This amount of money may notbe enough to fund their education , but it will serve as part of the total education fund , bear in mind that my younger daughter still have 10 years for compounding interest to take effect till she reach tertiary education.
+This amount of money may notbe enough to fund their education, but it will serve as part of the total education fund, bear in mind that my younger daughter still have 10 years for compounding interest to take effect until she reaches tertiary education.

 What about you?
 How do you save or fund for your kid’s education?